 After the event, your follow-up sequence is where conversion happens.
 Attendees who engaged with your content, asked questions, or stayed to the end are your hottest prospects.
 Treating all attendees the same in follow-up is one of the most common missed opportunities in B2B webinar marketing.

 Tools like Sponja analyze attendee behavior from your Zoom webinars and surface which registrants were most engaged, so you can prioritize follow-up and personalize outreach without manually sorting through attendance reports.
 Pair that with the webinar follow-up email tactics in this guide, grab ready-made copy from our webinar follow-up email templates, and you have a complete system from registration to pipeline.
-If you run your sessions on WebinarJam specifically, our WebinarJam follow-up email guide covers the platform-specific signal.
+If you run your sessions on WebinarJam or Kit specifically, our WebinarJam follow-up email guide and ConvertKit webinar follow-up email guide cover platform-specific signal.
+For a column-by-column read of the Zoom export itself, see our Zoom webinar attendee report walkthrough.
+And if platform choice for small teams is still up in the air, the eight-tool breakdown covers what to pick when.
+Before the event itself, our webinar planning checklist covers the prep timeline, and how to host a free webinar walks through running it on a free plan.

 Attendance problems are fixable.
 Start with the calendar invite at registration, add the three-email reminder sequence, and move your promotion window to 10-14 days out.
 Those three changes alone will close most of the gap between your registration count and your live audience.